Polo Grounds - Golden Gate Park 1/14/67

 This was really the second major piece that Griffin produced, with the first being a poster for the Psychedelic Shop in Haight - Ashbury.
 After seeing this poster, Chet Helms of the Family Dog invited Griffin to design posters for the Avalon Ballroom, and the rest is history.
 Griffin quickly rose in prominence and is considered by many to be the finest poster artist of the time.

-The original poster was printed in black or brown ink and was printed on several colors of paper.
-The most often-seen version is black ink on white vellum.
+The original poster was printed in black on white vellum stock.
 All originals measure approximately 14″ x 22″.

-The third print poster was printed on white/cream stock and measures approximately 14″ x 20″.
+The third print poster was printed in black ink on white/cream stock and measures approximately 14″ x 20″.

 The original handbill was printed on two types of stock - one thin, like most handbills of the era, and one on thicker, more textured stock.
 Both measure approximately 8″ x 11″.
 The textured stock is much scarcer than the thin stock.